 Beginners seamstresses do not always know what the difference between a coverstitch machine and a serger is, and many beginners, hearing the word “coverstitch”, are puzzled why this equipment can be useful.
-Therefore, in this tutorial on coverstitch vs. serger we will analyze these machines, find out what operations they perform, and what kind of work a seamstress can’t do without a coverstitch machine.
+Therefore, in this tutorial on coverstitch vs. serger, we will analyze these machines, find out what operations they perform, and what kind of work a seamstress can’t do without a coverstitch machine.

 There are many tools that a seamstress should keep in her arsenal.
 Some of these items are needed because they are necessary, or make a task much easier than it would normally otherwise be.
 Other tools are there simply because they are fun to use and experiment with.
 In this article about a serger vs coverstitch, it’s a bit of both!

 Let’s talk about what the difference between a serger and a coverstitch is, and why sewists need to have both machines in a sewing room.
-Let’s start by discussing what each of these machines are, how they are similar, and how they are different.
+Let’s start by discussing what each of these machines is, how they are similar, and how they are different.

 What is a serger?

 A serger (also called an overlocker) is a type of machine that performs three essential functions simultaneously.
-When you feed fabric through the serger, it will:
+When you feed the fabric through the serger, it will:

 - Trim the seam allowance of your fabric

 - Overcast the edges preventing the fabric from fraying